platformsh/platformsh-docs/reference/platform-app-yaml.md

 The `runtime` defines sizing hints (in MB) used to determine the maximum amount of requests to process concurrently (i.e. number of workers) for a PHP instance depending on its size.
 Those are not hard limits.

+> **note**
+> The more memory your application consumes, the less workers it can have at a particular service size.

 Example:

     runtime: